-AIG Direct was created for this very reason, to give you the option to skip the face-to-face agent meetings and buy directly from the carrier.
+AIG is committed to meeting people’s buying preferences, creating AIG Direct so you can skip the face-to-face agent meetings and buy a policy directly from the carrier.

-Here, you will find a comprehensive overview of AIG Direct, including its history, financial ratings, and products.
+Below, you’ll find a comprehensive overview of AIG, including its history, financial ratings, and products.

-AIG has been in business for a century, taking root in 1919 with an origin story unique from many of its competitors.
+AIG has been in business for a century, beginning in 1919 as the American General Life Insurance Company with an origin story unique from many of its competitors.

 Rather than the United States, the company’s American founder Cornelius Vander Starr set up shop in Shanghai.

-In 1926, AIG opened its first U.S. office in New York City under the name American International Underwriters.
+In 1926, AIG opened its first U.S. office in New York City under the name American International Underwriters, moving its headquarters from Shanghai to NYC by 1929.

-As it continued its expansion, the company solidified itself as an industry leader over the decades to come.
+As it continued its expansion, the company solidified itself as an industry leader over the decades to come, launching AIG Direct in the 1990s.

-By the 2000s, AIG Direct had evolved into a fully online system, where clients could buy life insurance without meeting an agent face-to-face.
+By the 2000s, AIG Direct evolved into a fully online system.

-Today, AIG Direct offers a number of life insurance products and has helped over six million people find high-quality coverage.
+Today, AIG is in excellent shape, boasting several insurance products and having helped over six million people find high-quality coverage.

 In 2005, Life Happens began the Life Lessons Scholarship Program to provide college scholarships to students who’ve lost a parent.